 “Angle the knife up,” Levitt instructs, “so if you slip, it cuts into the skin and not the meat.”
 Distracted by eight adorable pink pig nipples, I gash into the slick meat.
 After an hour, I give up.
 No amount of washing can get the blood off my hands, which makes for a fun little scene when I pick up my daughter from daycare.

 Next up: Schmeisser’s in Niles, an old-school butcher shop that still cuts meat from hanging sides.
 Upon my arrival, Kurt Schmeisser, the third-generation owner, hands me an apron and a paper hat.
 “You can help us debone the geese,” he says, pointing to a workstation stacked with fowl, most of them destined to become spickgans, a pricey German specialty of smoked goose breast.
 Like my high-school prom date, Schmeisser doesn’t let me anywhere near the breasts—but he does let me cut off the legs and wings.
 “The knife has to be your eyes,” he says.
 “Use the tip of the blade to feel for the bone.”
-I follow his direction, and with a few fluid strokes, I sweep the legs cleaner than the blond dude from
+I follow his direction, and with a few fluid strokes, I sweep the legs cleaner than the blond dude from The Karate Kid.

 After my goose duty is complete, I wander into the meat cooler and meet Salvador Cardenas, the shop’s 61-year-old meat cutter.
 Like my grandfather, he’s a union man, a holdover from the days when every neighborhood had a butcher shop.
 As I watch Cardenas effortlessly handle a hindquarter of beef and separate the sirloin from the round with a saw, I start to recognize the cuts.
 There’s the tri-tip roast and the eye round, where my grandfather used to slice those super-thin steaks for his customers.
 I ask Cardenas to do the same for me.
 On the drive home, my precious cargo in the passenger seat, I realize I’m still not as cool as Grandpa Jack.
 But I finally know where my dinner comes from.